 James Patrick Miller

 On September 1st, 2014 Miller released the album "Fantastique: Premieres for Trumpet and Wind Ensemble" on the MSR Classics label featuring trumpet virtuoso Eric Berlin and the UMass Wind Ensemble.
 About the disc, critic Henry Fogel wrote the following in FANFARE Magazine, "...
 All of the performances here are extremely engaged and persuasive ...
 But more impressive is the energy, imagination and commitment of each of the performances ...
 These are all performances that convey conviction and belief in the music."
-Since its release, this disc has received international recognition for its recording of Stephen Paulus' Concerto for Two Trumpets and Band.
+Since its publication, this disc has received international recognition for its recording of Stephen Paulus' Concerto for Two Trumpets and Band.
 The concerto recording was nominated for a 2015 GRAMMY Award in the category of Best Contemporary Classical Composition, one of the only wind band recordings in history to receive a nod from the National Academy of Recording Artists.

 From 2009-2014 Miller was Assistant Professor and Director of Wind Studies at the University of Massachusetts in Amherst, MA, where he led the wind ensemble, symphony band, summer conducting institute, and taught graduate and undergraduate conducting.
 Under Miller’s leadership the UMass wind bands twice appeared at the College Band Directors National Association Eastern Division Conference and performed with such noted artists as Frank Battisti, Keith Brion, Michael Burritt, Ayano Kataoka, Lynn Klock, and Charles Schlueter.
 From 2012-2014 Professor Miller served as the conducting pedagogue for the United States Coast Guard Band’s Conductor Mentor program.
 He also led the US Coast Guard Band Chamber Players in concert in 2014.
 Miller’s other former positions include Assistant Director of Wind Ensembles and Conductor of the Chorale at Cornell University in Ithaca, NY (2002-2006), Co-Artistic Director of the Sapphire Chamber Consort in Minneapolis (2006-2009) and teaching assistant positions at Ithaca College and the University of Minnesota.

 Originally from Winona, MN, Dr. Miller holds the DMA in conducting from the University of Minnesota where he was named a College of Liberal Arts and School of Music Graduate Research Fellow, the MM degree in conducting from Ithaca College, and a BM in music education magna cum laude from St. Olaf College.
 Professor Miller has been affiliated professionally with the College Band Directors National Association, NAfME/MENC, Massachusetts Instrumental and Choral Conductors Association, the American Choral Directors Association, and the World Association of Symphonic Bands and Ensembles.
 He was inducted as an honorary member of Phi Mu Alpha Sinfonia, Tau Beta Sigma and Kappa Kappa Psi at UMass Amherst and elected into Pi Kappa Lambda in 2001.
-Miller resides in St. Peter, MN, with his wife, conductor and soprano Heidi Johanna Miller, their daughter, Linnea, and their two rambunctious kitties, Gandalf and Tisbury.
+Miller resides in St. Peter, MN, with his wife, conductor and soprano Heidi Johanna Miller, their two daughters, Linnea and Ingrid, and their two rambunctious kitties, Gandalf and Tisbury.

 D.M.A., Conducting, University of Minnesota; M.M., Conducting, Ithaca College; B.M.Ed., St. Olaf College